MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 **foreground**, or **restart** actions.
 It can be used to set aside a configuration temporarily.

-The **convert** action is used to translate a configuration file written with version 2 options into version 3 options.
+The **convert** action is used to translate a configuration file written with Sarracenia version 2 options into Sarracenia version 3 options.
 The v2 configuration file must be placed in the *~/.config/sarra/component/v2_config.conf* directory and the translated version will be placed in the *~/.config/sr3/component/v3_config.conf* directory.
 For example, one would invoke this action with *sr3 convert component/config*.